 Trademark Overview

 On Thursday, January 30, 2025, a trademark application was filed for CUE with the United States Patent and Trademark Office.
 The USPTO has given the CUE trademark a serial number of 99024185.
-The federal status of this trademark filing is NON-FINAL ACTION - MAILED as of Saturday, July 19, 2025.
+The federal status of this trademark filing is RESPONSE AFTER NON-FINAL ACTION - ENTERED as of Friday, January 16, 2026.
 This trademark is owned by Charco Neurotech Ltd. The CUE trademark is filed in the Computer & Software Products & Electrical & Scientific Products and Medical Instrument Products categories with the following description: